sophiabackert/BraTS_g2/README.md

 Please refer to the respective Python files for implementation details and usage instructions.

 ## Contributors
-Developed by Sophia Backert, Annika Braun, Gun Marit Ingwersen and Elham Mohammadi as part of our university project.
+Developed by Sophia Backert as part of group B from our university project.